 Think about it.
 If you define a coaching conversation as one that expands an employee’s awareness, his thinking, and his capability, then task updates that don’t do that aren’t coaching conversations.

-Let me ask you this: as a manager, how often are you focusing on expanding awareness, thinking and capability when you have conversations with your people?
+How often are you focusing on expanding awareness, thinking and capability when you have conversations with your people?
 What about your conversations with your own boss?
 Are you having good coaching conversations?